Skip to content

 Problem 2: No Internet from the VM

-SSH worked.
-The VM had an IP.
-But ping 8.8.8.8 showed 100% packet loss.
-DNS resolution worked (dnsmasq handles that locally), but routed traffic couldn’t leave the host.
+SSH worked and the VM had an IP, but ping 8.8.8.8 showed 100% packet loss.
+DNS resolution still worked because dnsmasq handled that locally, while routed traffic could not leave the host.

 Two firewalls were blocking forward traffic: